The Best Thing I Ate All Week: Old Bird’s Night Market Popcorn Chicken

 Restorative justice can also be applied in the workplace, where Bargen argues that there’s something of a “polarized view” when it comes to dealing with wrongdoing.
-“Either you ignore what’s wrong—or fire people,”
+“Either you ignore what’s wrong—or fire people,” she says.

 “Those seem like the two options, whereas restorative justice provides pathways toward new alternatives.
 How do we address what’s wrong in meaningful ways?
 What does accountability look like, and how do we build a new future together once we’ve taken that accountability and built something that connects us and is more effective?”

 When we talk on the phone in late May, Vancouver councillor Michael Wiebe is getting ready for his own upcoming court date.
 Wiebe, a member of the Vancouver Green Party and one of the stakeholders in the restorative justice initiative, is set to stand trial in front of the B.C.
 Supreme Court for an alleged conflict of interest that could cost him his job.

 “It’s a very intimidating place, even for someone like myself—male, Caucasian, wearing a power suit.
 I feel uncomfortable in that situation,” he says.
 “We need to make sure we’re creating a place to solve critical issues and make sure that justice is done and dealt with in a different way.”